cbeck88/strict-variant/README.md

   By default `strict_variant::variant` is not streamable.
 - `#include <strict_variant/variant_spirit.hpp>`
   Defines customization points within `boost::spirit` so that `strict_variant::variant` can be used just like `boost::variant` in your `qi` grammars.
+- `#include <strict_variant/multivisit.hpp>`
+  Needed to support multi-visitation.
+Unary visitation is already brought in by `strict_variant/variant.hpp`.
+  *Multi-visitation* means that a series of variants are passed along with a visitor, and value of each is determined and forwarded to the visitor.

 All the library definitions are made within the namespace `strict_variant`.